onuralpszr/onuralpszr/README.md

 <p align="left">

 Hello, I am Onuralp.
 I am a Python,Kotlin,Cpp and OpenCV enthusiast.
 I using Kotlin heavily and keen interest in AR,Machine Learning,Deep Learning,Computer Vision, System administration.

 I am a long term <a href="https://fedoraproject.org/wiki/User:onuralpszr">contributor and Mindshare Member,Fedora KDE-Sig Member,Fedora Website and Apps Team Member and RPM Packager</a> at Fedora Project.

 I have been developing applications and services myself or with the people around FOSS community.

 In my professional life, I use Kotlin/Java with Google technologies such as <a href="https://developers.google.com/ar">ARCore</a> and <a href="https://mediapipe.dev/">Mediapipe</a>.
 Of course, while I was coding in <a href="https://kotlinlang.org/">Kotlin</a> and AR, I added <a href="https://www.tensorflow.org">Tensorflow</a> to my arsenal for understanding the Mediapipe library and builds more AI based on apps/products.
+Currently I am also involved with unity engine for certain AR and DL applications.

 I am also trying to contribute what I can to FLOSS and OSS projects around GitHub/GitLab and other platforms to make everyone's and developers' lives better.
 </p>